 Figure 1.
 Architecture of the LoRaWAN Platform

-- Where is the LoRa modulation implemented on the platform? - What are the advantages of the LoRa modulation? - How LoRa is compatible with LPWAN requirements and constraints? - What is LoRaWAN?
+- What is LoRaWAN?
 What is the difference between LoRaWAN and LoRa? - Illustrate the protocol stacks on the LoRaWAN platform. - What elements are IP enabled in the platform?
 What do you think about IP support in IoT?

 -.
 Backend